 Three in 10 Americans believe Bigfoot is real, and the Bigfoot Field Researchers Organization reports most Bigfoot sightings are in the Pacific Northwest and the West Coast.
-In 1972, you could dial BIG-FOOT (244-3668) in Portland to report sightings of Sasquatch.
-A reporter from The Oregonian was curious about the state of the search for Bigfoot in 2015, and attempted calling the phone number using the now-required 503 area code.
+In 1972, you could dial BIG-FOOT (244-3668) in Portland to report bigfoot sightings in Oregon.
+A reporter from The Oregonian was curious about the state of the search for Bigfoot in 2015 and attempted calling the phone number using the now-required 503 area code.

 He even sent his business card and a note to the address.
 A week later, his snail mail landed back on his desk.
 "Return to sender," the U.S. Postal Service stamp read.
 "Insufficient address."

 For more than 400 years, people have reported seeing large, hair-covered main-like animals roaming in the wilderness areas of North America.
 Back on July 1, 2000, a psychologist from Grants Pass left his wife and three children briefly on the Big Tree Loop Trail at Oregon Caves National Moment, when his life was changed forever.